Image of blue Buffalo Rehab Logo

 Start Treatment

-If your knees are sore on steps or you find yourself going down sideways to make it easier, this article is for you.
+If your knees get sore on steps or you find yourself going down sideways to make it easier, this article is for you.

-Whether it’s a set of steps or stepping down from a curb, this everyday task can be challenging.
-Surprisingly, some individuals can climb steps pain-free, but the going down hurts.
+Surprisingly, some individuals can climb steps pain-free, but going down hurts.

 Why?
-Compared to going up a step, going down actually places greater strain on the knee.(1) This is especially true at the undersurface of your kneecap, known as your patellofemoral joint.
-Walking down steps puts 346% of your body weight into the kneecap, while going up a step puts 316%.(2)
+Compared to going up a step, going down places greater strain on the knee(1).
+This is especially true at the undersurface of your kneecap, known as your patellofemoral joint.
+Walking down steps puts 346% of your body weight onto the kneecap, while going up a step puts 316%(2).

-To put this into perspective, a person weighing 185 pounds is placing nearly 650 pounds of force through the kneecap while going down a step.
-Unfortunately, the strain to the knee gets worse when other areas of the body, mainly the ankle and hips, are either weak or tight.
+To put this into perspective, a person weighing 185 pounds is placing nearly 640 pounds of force through the kneecap while going down a step.
+Unfortunately, the strain on the knee gets worse when other areas of the body, mainly the ankles and hips, are either weak or tight.

-Lack of strength in the hips, knee, and ankle can also cause the knee to compensate while on stairs.
-Research suggests knee pain during stair negotiation is consistent with altered activity and weakness of an hip muscles.
-(6)
+Lack of strength in the hips and ankle can also cause the knee to compensate while on stairs.
+Research suggests knee pain during stair negotiation is consistent with altered activity and weakness of the hip muscles (6).

 1. Osteoarthritis